RobiFag/GRASS_clouds_and_shadows/README.md

 NOTE: the starting idea was to create a single module which wrapped all the functionalities provided by i.sentinel.mask and i.sentinel.preproc but, following the suggestions of the dev community it was decided to develop two different modules.

-N.B.All the file concerning i.sentinel.mask have been moved to a subfolder in the GitHub repository in order to make available the new module i.sentinel.preproc from Github using the GRASS GIS module g.extension.
+N.B.All the files concerning i.sentinel.mask have been moved to a subfolder in the GitHub repository in order to make available the new module i.sentinel.preproc from Github using the GRASS GIS module g.extension.
-If you want to install i.sentinel.mask you have to use the the official GRASS GIS SVN repository because g.extension for GitHub repository download currently support only module (Makefile) at the top level.
+If you want to install i.sentinel.mask you have to use the official GRASS GIS SVN repository because g.extension for GitHub repository download currently support only module (Makefile) at the top level.